greymechanic/gh-explorer/README.md

 # gh-explorer

 UI to explore an organization's repositories and commits.
+An exploration into Github's [GraphQL API](https://developer.github.com/v4/).